Arranging a funeral or cremation in Indiana

 3) has a fixed or non-fixed inner lining; and

 4) is designed to encase human remains.

-For the purpose of cremation an “alternative container” is required that is a rigid or non-rigid enclosure.
-It must be non-metallic material, have no ornamentation, be resistant to leakage and rigid enough to handle, whilst protecting crematory personnel.
+For the purpose of cremation, an “alternative container” is required that is a rigid or non-rigid enclosure.
+It must be non-metallic material, have no ornamentation, be resistant to leakage, and be rigid enough to handle, whilst protecting crematory personnel.
 These days a cardboard container is ordinarily used.